-consumption demand in Europe in 2020.
+Figure 5 illustrates the breakdown of PE and PP films con- the LDPE market.
+It is estimated that over 80% of the flexverter demand in Europe in 2020.
 Commercial & Industrial is the largest sector in flexible films (39%), comprised mainly of stretch (17%), shrink (13%) and film on reel (9%) sub-uses.
-Bags & Sacks is the second largest group (24%), including heavy duty bags (7%), refuse sacks (6%), carrier bags (5%) and other bags/sacks (6%).
+Bags & Sacks is the second largest group (24%), including heavy duty bags (7%), carrier bags (5%), refuse mers/category/formats. sacks (6%) and other bags/sacks (6%).
 Agricultural films (6%), Building & Construction (3%) and Others (5%) account for the rest of the PE and PP films.

 Within LLDPE demand uses, the Commercial & Industrial and Building & Construction sectors are expected to witness the highest growth at CAGR of about 2.4 % during the next 5 years, followed by Food Packaging at about 2%.
-LDPE film consumption will also be driven largely by these segments, albeit at lower growth rates of about CAGR 1% and 0.7% respectively, owing to the relative saturation of

-Figure 5 illustrates the breakdown of PE and PP films the LDPE market.
-It is estimated that over 80% of the flexible films are covered by the EU packaging legislations1.
-The Packaging and Packaging Waste Directive (PPWD) review proposal launched in November 2022, proposed targets for recycling rates of plastic packaging of 50% by 2025 and 55% by 2030, with no distinction of polymers/category/
+LDPE film consumption will also be driven largely by these segments, albeit at lower growth rates of about CAGR 1% and 0.7% respectively, owing to the relative saturation of ible films are covered by the EU packaging legislations1.
+The PPWD review proposal launched in November 2022, proposed targets for recycling rates of plastic packaging of 50% by 2025 and 55% by 2030, with no distinction of poly-